 Owning real estate in NYC is the easiest and most passive way to build your net worth over time.
-While it’s true that a monthly rent payment in NYC is often lower than a mortgage payment for the same apartment, this simplistic cash flow analysis ignores the fact that buying allows you to borrow a huge amount of money at a low interest rate for decades.
+While it’s true that a monthly rent payment in NYC is often lower than a mortgage payment for the same apartment, this simplistic cash flow analysis ignores the fact that buying allows you to borrow a huge amount of money at a historically low interest rate for decades.

 Leverage Builds Wealth

-A mortgage is one of the only opportunities you’ll ever have to borrow a large amount of money which is not ‘marked to market’ against the value of your apartment.
-If you borrowed money against stocks or other assets, you’d have to pay back some or all of the loan immediately if the value of your assets ever temporarily fell below certain thresholds.
-Being forced to sell an investment at the temporary market low to pay down a loan or to meet a margin call is a nightmare, and this is one of the main reasons why financial investors using leverage often get ‘wiped out’.
+If you borrow money against stocks or another asset class, you’ll have to post additional margin (cash) or pay back some or all of the loan based on the temporary fluctuations of the asset’s value.
+Being forced to sell an investment at a temporary market low to pay down a loan or to meet a margin call is a nightmare, and this is one of the main reasons why financial investors using leverage often get ‘wiped out.’

-Buying an apartment in NYC with only 20% down would give you 100% long term upside on the full purchase price without any risk of your financing (i.e. leverage) being pulled from under you.
+Buying an apartment in NYC with only 20% down gives you 100% long term upside on the full purchase price without any risk of your financing (i.e. leverage) being pulled from under you.
 As long as you keep paying your mortgage payment, your financing is guaranteed to remain in place.

 Reduce Your Closing Costs

-While buyer closing costs in NYC are between 1.5% to 5% of the purchase price, you only pay them one time compared to a 15% rental broker fee which you have to pay every year or two.
+While buyer closing costs in NYC are between 1.5% to 5% of the purchase price, you only pay them one time compared to a 12% to 15% rental broker fee which you have to pay every year or two.

-As a buyer, you should pay close attention to price per square foot, carrying costs as well as the cost of anticipated future apartment and building repairs.
+As a buyer, you should pay close attention to price per square foot, rentability, carrying costs as well as the cost of anticipated future apartment and building repairs.
 The length of your hold period also impacts how you analyze each of these items.

 Price Per Square Foot

 However, ‘overpaying’ doesn’t imply that engaging in a bidding war is a bad idea.
 There are many apartments which attract bidding wars that have solid fundamentals and long-term upside.
-This is in partly the reason why these listings are prone to receiving multiple offers.
+This is partly the reason why these listings are prone to receiving multiple offers in the first place.

 Overpaying for a property means that you pay a price per square foot which has limited long-term upside.

-Buying a condo that has above average common charges (or a co-op with unusually high monthly maintenance charges) is generally a bad idea unless you are paying much less for the apartment to compensate for the high monthlies.
+Buying a condo that has above average common charges or a co-op with unusually high monthly maintenance is generally a bad idea unless you are paying much less for the apartment to compensate for the high monthlies.

 If the building has a history of large and consistent annual increases, it suggests that the building either has an unsustainable cost structure or the building is poorly managed.

 One key benefit of renting is that you are typically not responsible for the cost of building and apartment repairs.
 However, the amount of rent charged by your landlord is partly determined by the landlord’s long-term cost of ownership, which include the cost of anticipated repairs and upgrades.

 The most expensive repair bills for apartment buildings in NYC typically relate to elevators, boilers and heating systems, façade work as well as roof and sidewalk/vault repairs.
-Buying into a building which has recently upgrade some or all of these components will help minimize the risk of you receiving a special assessment in the first few years after closing.
+Buying into a building which has recently upgrade some or all of these components will help minimize the risk of receiving a special assessment in the first few years after closing.

 The reason for this is that the high buyer and seller closing costs in NYC will take a bite out of your net worth every time you buy and sell.
 If you are likely to move, buying only makes sense if you can still afford to hold onto your NYC apartment as an investment property once you’ve relocated.

 If you anticipate moving but holding onto your NYC apartment and renting it out, then you should consider buying a condo as opposed to a co-op apartment.

 Let’s say you close on a $700k condo in Park Slope, only to receive a special assessment bill a week later from your condo board for roof repairs in the amount of $10,000.

 Expect the Unexpected